Sep 17, 2025

 Tracing AI Capex Through Alphabet’s Financial Statements

 Looking at the fifth column, Total cash flow, you can see that net cash flow of $20 billion in Q1 shrank sharply to $3.2 billion in Q2.
-GPU servers are typically depreciated over six years, which means that if an AI data center spends 60 trillion won in cash on capex this year, only about 10 trillion won per year will show up as an expense on the income statement.
+GPU servers are typically depreciated over six years, which means that if an AI data center spends 60 billion dollars in cash on CAPEX this year, only 10 billion a year will show up as an expense on the income statement.

 Oracle Goes All-In on AI — With Nvidia’s Support